 Angry comments on social networks

-After a detailed analysis of the app, we understood that GrowFit had a low rate of completed registrations because the registration process was rather time-consuming.
-The number of daily active users was below expectations, as food logging was boring.
-And there was lost revenue, as purchasing food in the app required the additional step of going to GrowFit’s website instead of buying right in the app.
+After conducting a detailed analysis of the existing app, we understood that GrowFit had a low rate of completed registrations because the registration process was time-consuming.
+Additionally, the number of daily active users was below expectations, as food logging was boring.

-To fix the registration problem, we enhanced the app’s UX, using the chatbot and making the questionnaire more engaging and user-friendly.
-This increased completed registrations by 15 percentage points.
-The chatbot also helped us make food logging more interactive, leading to 10% more daily active users.
-And implementing in-app purchases increased revenue by 50%.
-Check out a case study on GrowFit and how this nutrition app helps users keep track of their health.
+To fix the registration problem, we enhanced the app’s UX using a chatbot and made the questionnaire more engaging and user-friendly.
+This increased the percentage of completed registrations by 15 percentage points.
+The chatbot also helped us make food logging more interactive, leading a 10 percentage point increase in daily active users.
+Check out our case study on GrowFit to learn how this nutrition app helps users keep track of their health.

 You’re looking for a new target audience